phaethonp/phaethonp.github.io/fork_the_gov.md

 * * **Civic Engagement Platforms:** The model can be used to create platforms for civic participation, enhancing democracy and governance. *This could manifest as AI-driven platforms where citizens can voice concerns, vote on local issues, or even get real-time updates on civic matters.* <br>
 * **Bridging Policy and Reality:** The initiative narrows the gap between high-level policy decisions and tangible, on-the-ground benefits, ensuring immediate advantages from technological advancements.

-### How to Create Country-Wide Infrastructure at a Fraction of the Cost?
+### 6. How to Create Country-Wide Infrastructure at the speed of Light and at a Fraction of the Cost?
 * **Foundation for Digital Infrastructure:** The tools set the groundwork for a national digital infrastructure, preparing the nation for future technological progress.
 * **Fostering Civic Involvement:** By making these tools available, the initiative promotes active participation from citizens in both civic matters and the broader digital transformation<br><br>

-### 6. What's the expected Impact on Production and Labor Markets?

 ### 7. How to Deliver and Test Citizen-Centric Solutions Outside of Parliament
 *A "sandbox environment" refers to a controlled experimental setting where new ideas can be tested without affecting the existing system.* <br><br>